Calling all children and young people!

 You can see Mr. Tajani's promise in his video message below.

-On 21 November 2018, the European Parliament President will host the first ever plenary session attended by children and young people.
-The results of “The Europe Kids Want” survey will form the basis of discussions at the event.
+On 21 November 2018, the European Parliament President hosted the first ever plenary session attended by children and young people.
+The results of “The Europe Kids Want” survey formed the basis of discussions at the event.

 *The survey has been developed in cooperation with children’s rights experts and focus groups of children and young people.